developer-onizuka/O365Access_GraphAPI/README.md

 New access token retrieved....
 2022-10-15T11:54:24Z ----- subject: You've joined the Sample Team Site group
 ```

+In the getMail.py, the scope is defined "https://graph.microsoft.com/.default".
+This value informs the Microsoft identity platform endpoint to include in the access token all the app-level permissions the admin has consented to in #2-3 (15) above.

 # 5. Get Mail from O365 with Implicit Credentials Flow
 **The defference between Implicit Credentials Flow and Client Credentials Flow is:** <br>